 Now this is the bit that confuses people and will no doubt confuse the speech therapist.
 He speaks in humming tones.
 For example if you ask him to say seven he says ‘hmm hmm’ If you ask him what a toy is (for example a car) He says ‘I’ts a car’ by saying ‘hmm hmm hmm, changing the tone for the car hmm.
 So of course, me, my partner and close friends and family can understand what he says.

 He will say a few words clearly and will attempt others but only when you ask him.
 His favourite words that he will use on his own is ‘Dada’ His favourite person in the world.
 ‘Muma’ when he wants something, ‘Owl’ His favourite animal and ‘Gemma’, who is one of my friends.

 Muma, Dada, Gemma, Owl, Bot Bot, Mole, Camel (although not clear), Yeah yeah, Mooo (for a cow) and that’s it really.

 Recent visits from the Health Visitor (at my request) discussed getting him into a nursery with the two year funding (still waiting to hear back) and also if by Christmas 2012 no improvement then speech therapy.
 I didn’t want to wait until Christmas, I want the best for my baby so i requested the speech therapy, appointment came through really quick and we have an app next Tuesday.

 I’m really hoping that this speech therapy will help him and not hinder him.
 My son has been known for his stubbornness and he wont do anything he doesn’t want to.
 (Gets that from his Father)

-So I will be updating of how the appointment went and also of my sons progress in between these visits.
+So I will be updating of how the appointment went and also Cameron’s progress in between these visits.